fuzziqersoftware/resource_dasm/README.md

     *G -- Decryption support is based on reading SoundMusicSys source and hasn't been tested on real resources.
 Please send me an example file if you have one and it doesn't work.
+    *H -- ESnd resources (as opposed to esnd resources) were only used in two games I know of, and the decoder implementation is based on reverse- engineering one of those games.
+The format is likely nonstandard.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.